akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 # Who can connect Apps?

-To give the capacity to choose who can connect an App, we added a new Role permission in the PIM: `Manage Apps`.
+To give the capacity to choose who can connect an App, we added a new Role permission in the PIM: `Manage apps`.
 To connect an App, your user role needs it.

 Without this role permission, you won't see the `Apps` menu and won't be able to click on `Connect` as in the following screenshot.